JabRef/jabmap/README.md

 _More about this workaround in [this issue](https://github.com/electron-userland/electron-builder/issues/8149)_.

 ### Starting
 After a successful build you can finally start the app located at `./electron-dist/win-unpacked/JabMap.exe`.

 _Optionally you can install it by opening_ `./electron-dist/JabMap Setup 1.0.0.exe`

-### Getting the server
+## 🤖 Getting the server
-As mentioned above, saving and loading of mind maps are handled by JabRef's HTTP server.
+As mentioned above, several features are handled by JabRef's HTTP server.
 Currently you have to start it manually:

 First clone our [JabRef's fork repository](https://github.com/iloveskittles82/jabref) (_Note: It is recommended to complete this step of_ [_JabRef's setup guide_](https://devdocs.jabref.org/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/intellij-12-build.html)).